 Tracking: For free tracking, try Congress.gov,

 GovTrack.us and/or Scout by the Sunlight Foundation.
-Federal bill tracking is also available from Lexis, Westlaw and CQ.
+Federal bill tracking is also available from Lexis, Westlaw, Bloomberg Government, and CQ.com.
+CQ.com will allow you to track their related editorial content along with the progress of the bill.

 Vetoed Bills: A list of bills vetoed by the President for each Congressional session is available on Thomas back to the 93rd Congress, 1973-4 (choose the appropriate session and then, under the heading "Bills and Resolutions," choose "Vetoed Bills."